trigaten/Learn_Prompting/docs/basics/openai_playground.md

 You may not see GPT-4 versions in your interface.
 :::

-The numbers like 16K or 32K in the model names represent the context length.
-If it's not specified, the default context length is 4K.
+The numbers like 16K, 32K, or 128k in the model names represent the context length.
+If it's not specified, the default context length is 4K for gpt-3.5 and 8k for GPT-4.
 OpenAI regularly updates both ChatGPT (gpt-3.5-turbo) and GPT-4, and older versions are kept available on the platform for a limited period.
 These older models have additional numbers at the end of their name, such as "0613".
 For instance, the model "gpt-3.5-turbo-16k-0613" is a ChatGPT model with a 16K context length, released on June 13th, 2023.
 However, it's recommended to use the most recent versions of models, which don't contain any date information.
 A comprehensive list of model versions can be found [here](https://platform.openai.com/docs/models/gpt-4).

 ## Conclusion

 The OpenAI Playground is a powerful tool that provides a more advanced interface for interacting with ChatGPT and other AI models.
 It offers a range of configuration options, including the ability to select different models and modes.
-We will learn about the rest of the settings in the next lesson.
+We will learn about the rest of the settings in the [next lesson](https://learnprompting.org/docs/basics/configuration_hyperparameters).
 The Playground also supports system prompts, which can be used to guide the AI's responses.
 While the interface may seem complex at first, with practice, it becomes a valuable resource for exploring the capabilities of OpenAI's models.
 Whether you're using the latest versions of ChatGPT or GPT-4, or exploring older models, the Playground offers a flexible and robust platform for AI interaction and experimentation.

+Partly written by evintunador